-Code Provision

-Explanation

-8A

-The Board has not appointed a Remuneration Committee in line with Code Provision 8A, particularly in light of the objectivity with which variable remuneration is computed.
+Code Provision 2.3 Explanation With respect to Code Provision 2.3, the Board notes that the Chairman is also a member of the Executive Committee.
+However, the Board is of the view that this function of the Chairman does not impinge on his ability to bring to bear independent judgement to the Board.
+4.2 The Board has not formally developed a succession policy for the future composition of the Board of Directors as recommended by Code Provision 4.2.7.
+In practice, however, the Board and CEO are actively engaged in succession planning and in ensuring that appropriate schemes to recruit, retain and motivate employees and senior management are in place.
+7.1 The Board has not appointed a committee for the purpose of undertaking an evaluation of the Board's performance in accordance with the requirements of Code Provision 7.1.
+The Board believes that the size of Plaza and the Board itself does not warrant the establishment of a committee specifically for the purpose of carrying out a performance evaluation of its role.
+Whilst the requirement under Code Provision 7.1 might be useful in the context of larger companies having a more complex set-up and a larger Board, the size of Plaza's Board is such that it should enable it to evaluate its own performance without the requirement of setting up an ad-hoc committee for this purpose.
+The Board shall retain this matter under review over the coming year.
+8A The Board has not appointed a Remuneration Committee in line with Code Provision 8A, particularly in light of the objectivity with which variable remuneration is computed.
 Variable remuneration payable to Directors is subject to a cap and is computed on the basis of a simple, automatic formula, which, in the Board's view, does not necessistate the establishment of a separate Remuneration Committee.
 Variable remuneration for Directors has only been introduced during 2017 and the Board thus intends to keep under review the utility and possible benefits of having a Remuneration Committee in due course.

-8B

-The Board has not appointed a Nominations Committee in line with Code Provision 8B, particularly in the light of the specific manner in which the Articles of Association require that Directors be appointed by a shareholding qualification to the Board.
+8B The Board has not appointed a Nominations Committee in line with Code Provision 8B, particularly in the light of the specific manner in which the Articles of Association require that Directors be appointed by a shareholding qualification to the Board.
 The Board believes that the current Articles of Association do not allow the Board itself to make any recommendations to the shareholders for appointments of Directors and that if this function were to be undertaken by the Board itself or a Nominations Committee, they would only be able to make a non-binding recommendation to the shareholders having the necessary qualification to appoint Directors pursuant to the Articles of Association.
 The Board, however, intends to keep under review the utility and possible advantages of having a Nominations Committee and following an evaluation may, if the need arises, make recommendations to the shareholders for a change to the Articles of Association.

+4. Non-Compliance with the Code - continued

-There are no procedures in place within Plaza for the resolution of conflicts between minority and controlling shareholders, nor does the Memorandum and Articles of Association contemplate any mechanism for arbitration in these instances.
+Code Provision Explanation 9.3 There are no procedures in place within Plaza for the resolution of conflicts between minority and controlling shareholders, nor does the Memorandum and Articles of Association contemplate any mechanism for arbitration in these instances.
 This is mitigated by ongoing open dialogue between executive management and non-executive Directors of Plaza, to ensure that such conflicts do not arise and if they do are effectively managed.

-Plaza does not have a policy in place to allow minority shareholders to present an issue to the Board.
+9.4 Plaza does not have a policy in place to allow minority shareholders to present an issue to the Board.